esp-rs/esp-wifi-sys/README.md

 Currently your mileage might vary a lot for different opt-levels on Xtensa targets!
 If something doesn't work as expected try a different opt-level.

+e.g. that's why the ESP32-S2 example needs to be built with `opt-level=2`

 ## Directory Structure